 Teaching daily living and life skills

 Individuals with a disability historically have had many barriers preventing them for gaining independence, having choice and access to meaningful social inclusion.
-Christian can liaise with you and your child to set and attain individual goals across life domains including, road safety training, public transport training, supermarket training, before and after school routines, self-care and social and community inclusion.
+Our developmental educators can liaise with you and your child to set and attain individual goals across life domains including, road safety training, public transport training, supermarket training, before and after school routines, self-care and social and community inclusion.

 The goals will be developed appropriately for the child’s developmental level, motor skills and will be taught in the way which suits your child’s learning style.
 Visual resources are typically developed to support learning which may include video modelling, task analysis or visual schedules.
-Christian will support you and your child in achieving these goals within your local and wider community, continuously facilitating self-advocacy.
+Our developmental educators will support you and your child in achieving these goals within your local and wider community, continuously facilitating self-advocacy.

 Behaviour support and training with the child’s support networks